Tehran province: Tehran province today

 Tehran is the commercial heart of Iran.
-Tehran province has over 17,000 industrial units employing 390,000 people, 26% of all units in Iran.
+Tehran Province has over 17,000 industrial units employing 390,000 people, 26% of all units in Iran.
 The province contains 30% of Iran's economy, and comprises 40% of Iran's consumer market.
 The province has three hydro dams namely Latiyan, Lar, and Amir Kabir as well as two natural lakes, providing the water supply of Tehran and the province.

 The province contains 170 mines, over 330 square kilometres of forests, and over 12800 square kilometres of pasture.

 Generally speaking, year round, regions such as the southern slopes of the Alborz Mountains, especially in the mountains, valleys, and rivers and artificial lakes formed behind the great dams of Amir Kabir, Latiyan and Lar along with natural lakes of Jaban and Tarr provide considerable recreation for the province.

 Moreover, due to excessive snowfall in the northern areas of the province during the winter season, the Alborz mountains form an excellent environment for winter sports such as skiing.
 Dizin, Shemshak, and Tochal are the most popular skiing resorts.

+Anthropology

+Tehran Province is the most populous province of Iran.
+The population density in this province is 969 people per square kilometer.
+During a research that was commissioned by the General Culture Council in 2009 and based on a field survey and a statistical community among the residents of 288 cities and about 1400 villages across the country, the percentage of ethnic groups that were sampled in this survey in this province was as follows.
+Persians was 56.9%, Azari 56.9%, Northern (Mazani, Gilak and Talish) 30.3%, Kurdish 5.5%, Lurs 2.8%, Baloch 2.1%.

 Transportation

 Road transport

-Tehran Province is covered with and connected to other provinces with a big Freeway and Expressway network:
+Tehran province is served by a large freeway and expressway network: